neonevm/neon-evm.docs/docs/about/neon_ecosystem.md

 Neon EVM integrates with the popular WalletConnect protocol that provides a decentralized standard to connect Web3 wallets and dApps.

-### Tracing API
+### Tracer API

-Neon's Tracing API is an extension for Neon Proxy.
+Neon's Tracer API is an extension for Neon Proxy.
 It assists developers to test, debug, and understand the behavior of their smart contracts on Neon EVM.
 The API provides a full externality trace on any Neon transactions executed on the Solana blockchain.

-The Tracing API supports a rerun of historical transactions, runs transactions on historical states, and analyzes the state of the Solana blockchain after the execution of each instruction.
+The Tracer API supports a rerun of historical transactions, runs transactions on historical states, and analyzes the state of the Solana blockchain after the execution of each instruction.

 > More details are available in [our blog](https://medium.com/neon-labs/neon-proxy-tracing-api-fdb3842a80fa).